 In administrative terms, the risk for the Authority is around the ability of employers to fulfil their responsibilities for the provision of information to allow the maintenance of pension records and calculation of benefits.
 In general, we have found that employers and their payroll providers have coped reasonably well overall and where specific issues were identified, our Support & Engagement team were on hand to address these - this has been of particular relevance in relation to employers dealing with the furlough scheme.
-There has been no significant impact from the pandemic on the level of compliance $\mathbf{\overline{Q}}$ with data submission requirements by employers.
-Che financial aspect concerns the affordability of Contributions for employers.
-We set a framework Obf principles, agreed with our actuary, within which any requests for deferral of contribution payments will be considered on a case-bycase basis.
-The LGPS regulations grant little discretion and currently only allow for deferral within the financial year.
-There have been no issues with the collection and payment of contributions due to the pandemic, although we continue to be open to discussions with employers facing problems, and the introduction of the collection of contributions by Direct Debit which took place during the year has made the management and monitoring of contributions easier for both the Authority and employers.
+There has been no significant impact from the pandemic on the level of compliance with data submission requirements by employers.